yuyatinnefeld/prometheus/exam/exam-mock.md

 - What is the default endpoint that Prometheus uses to scrape the metrics from the target?
 - Where is the version of the Prometheus exporter typically defined?
 - Which Prometheus exporter is recommended for monitoring network devices?
+- Which networking protocol does Prometheus utilize for performing scrapes?
 - What is the purpose of a Prometheus metrics registry?
 - What is the purpose or definition of a Prometheus exporter?
 - In what scenarios would you use the Blackbox Exporter?